Christopher Lawford: Drug and legal issues

 Lawford briefly attended Fordham Law School, but dropped out after a few months due to his dependency on heroin.
 In April 1984, the same year his father Peter Lawford died at the age of 61, after years of alcohol and drug abuse, Lawford's cousin and best friend David Kennedy, and third oldest son of Robert Kennedy, who also battled substance abuse issues, died of a drug overdose at the age of 28.
 David's death prompted Lawford to seek professional help for his issues.
-In 1986, at the age of 30, Lawford entered rehab and got treatment for his drug addiction, and remained clean and sober until his death in 2018.
+In 1986, at the age of 30, Lawford entered rehab and got treatment for his drug addiction.
+Lawford remained clean and sober until his death in 2018.